rrxxyz/nvim-minimal/README.md

 **A complete Android development environment built on a modular Neovim configuration.**

 This is the **android-nvim** branch - a specialized Android development setup that extends our language-agnostic starter kit foundation.
-Get a fully-featured Android development environment with Kotlin LSP, Gradle integration, logcat viewing, and comprehensive debugging tools.
+Get a fully-featured Android development environment with Kotlin LSP, Gradle integration, logcat viewing, and comprehensive debugging tools using modern Neovim plugins and configuration patterns.

 ## 🎯 Why Choose This Android Development Setup?